FAQs About Starting Therapy, Investment, & Policies

 How long will therapy take?

 There aren’t any hard and fast rules when it comes to this.
 It entirely depends on what brought you to psychotherapy, your goals, and your effort to practice what you’re working on in your daily life.
 Each person takes a different path.
 Once you reach your goals, together we’ll decide whether to start the process of saying goodbye or focus on new goals.
 I promise to support you as long as you need, but no more than necessary.
-In some cases, clients prefer to continue to check-in with me for monthly maintenance sessions after our initial work together.
+In some cases, clients prefer to check-in with me as needed or for monthly maintenance sessions after our initial work together ends.

 I’ve been to therapy before, but it didn’t work.
 What makes you different from other therapists I’ve been to?